eftekhar-hossain/Outdoor-Scene-Segmentation/readme.md

 ```
 ### 4. Repository Structure

-The repository will look like as follows:
+The repository will look as follows:
 ```
 Outdoor-Scene-Segmentation/
 │